Back to Blog

 Check the WireGuard interface is running — a disabled or stopped interface won’t accept connections:

-ROUTEROSVerify Interface Status
+Verify Interface Status routeros

 /interface wireguard print